antlia-io/Data-Dynamics/README.md

 Learning to create model.
 To measure its accuracy we will use data of https://coinmetrics.io/ (which is ready made tool and provide us visualization of previous historical data).
 - This model will be able to predict future change in prices and blockchain data.

+# Update 1
+we downloaded data from coinmarketapi and apply analysis on it to get preconditions.

+- coinmarket_api.js is code through which we get data of blockchain currencies and transactions.
+- coinmarketapi.xlsx file is inform that will help to visualize the data actually.